plan44/plan44-feed/p44b-onion/README.md

 ## Future

-I hope this package can become an easy way for occasionally building OnionOS firmware, possibly slightly modified, on your own OpneWrt working tree, side-by-side with other OpenWrt based firmware.
+I hope this package can become an easy way for occasionally building OnionOS firmware, possibly slightly modified, on your own OpenWrt working tree, side-by-side with other OpenWrt based firmware.

 With Onion having thankfully separated all the needed tree patches and configs into the [openwrt-buildsystem-wrapper](https://github.com/OnionIoT/openwrt-buildsystem-wrapper), I think this should become possible soon!